Simon R. Blatteis: Response to contagious diseases

 In 1914, Blatteis led a team that investigated an outbreak of 27 typhoid cases in Park Slope.
 In 1916, Blatteis was given charge of the response to the 1916 New York City polio epidemic by the New York City Department of Health; the Department held a conference to determine how to deal with the epidemic, where "it was decided to organize a special field force in Brooklyn under Dr. Simon Blatteis of the Department's Bureau of Preventable Diseases".
 By July 8, 1916, Blatteis had established six clinics in Brooklyn specifically set up to receive polio victims.
-He served as a member of the examining consulting board during World War I. Polio was a poorly understood disease at the time, and the epidemic subsided in the winter months, with the cause remaining a mystery to investigators and the public.
-In 1917, Blatteis was named chief of the division of epidemiology of the Department of Health, in which capacity Blatteis led numerous additional efforts against epidemics of infectious disease, primarily influenza, and was also the physician who supervised Sara Josephine Baker in the latter's efforts to find and quarantine Mary Mallon (popularly known as Typhoid Mary).
+Polio was a poorly understood disease at the time, and the epidemic subsided in the winter months, after over 2,000 deaths and many more paralysations, with the cause remaining a mystery to investigators and the public.

+Blatteis served as a member of the examining consulting board during World War I. In 1917, Blatteis was named chief of the division of epidemiology of the Department of Health, in which capacity Blatteis led numerous additional efforts against epidemics of infectious disease, primarily influenza, and was also the physician who supervised Sara Josephine Baker in the latter's efforts to find and quarantine Mary Mallon (popularly known as Typhoid Mary).
 From 1917 to 1918, Blatteis also served as a medical assistant to the Kings County District Attorney.